kshitijrajsharma/virtughan/Readme.md

 - **Scalability**: Ideal for cloud environments where data is accessed over the network.
 - **Flexibility**: Supports a wide range of applications, from web mapping to scientific analysis.

-### Example Tools and Libraries

-- **GDAL**: The Geospatial Data Abstraction Library (GDAL) provides tools like `gdal_translate` and `gdaladdo` to create and manage COGs.
-- **rasterio**: A Python library that supports reading and writing COGs, as well as efficient data access and processing.
-- **rio-tiler**: A library for extracting tiles from COGs, often used in web mapping applications.

 ## Generate